The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 It is equally unclear what purpose the bund serves other than to block one of the prettiest paths in Headington, it will never retain water, and even if it did, would probably contribute to the slope collapse due to its weight.

-Council Failure – The Slope Near The SUDS Will Be Unstable
+Council Failure – Will The Apartment Blocks Be Supported?

 Council Failure – SUDS Maintenance Will Be Impossible